Betânia, Pernambuco

-Betânia (Bethany) is a city in the state of Pernambuco, Brazil.
-The population in 2020, according to IBGE, was 12,765 and the area is 1244.07 km².
+Betânia (/Central northeastern portuguese pronunciation: [bɛˈtɐ̃njɐ]/) (Bethany) is a city in the state of Pernambuco, Brazil.
+The population in 2025, according to IBGE, was 11,961 and the area is 1256,138 km².

 The municipality contains the 1485 ha Maurício Dantas Private Natural Heritage Ecological Reserve, created in 1997.
 The municipality was designated a priority area for conservation and sustainable use when the 5,900,000-hectare Caatinga Ecological Corridor was created in 2006.